MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/translatefunction.md

 ## Returns

-*source* after replacing all ocurrences of characters in 'replacementList' with the corresponding characters in 'searchList'
+*source* after replacing all occurrences of characters in 'replacementList' with the corresponding characters in 'searchList'

 ## Examples